School of Medicine

 Our ability to sequence genomes, essentially identifying all components of our DNA, combined with big data analysis and technologies that will allow us to edit DNA, portend profound implications for generational health and well-being.

-Family offices must employ a bespoke approach, incorporating personal values, mores, culture, and the law, all essential components of decision-making in this new world of reading and writing biology.
+Families and their advisors must employ a bespoke approach, incorporating personal values, mores, culture, behavioral understanding, and the law, all essential components of decision-making in this new world of reading and writing biology.

-The summit represents the beginning of necessary critical conversation and planning for imminent disruptive technology, and offers unique opportunity to dialogue with scientists of the highest caliber and other global families.
+The summit represents the continuation of necessary critical conversation about imminent disruptive technology, and offers unique opportunity to dialogue with scientists of the highest caliber and other global families.

 Professor of Health Sciences and Technology at Harvard University and the Massachusetts Institute of Technology